serrysibaee/gabry/README.md

 2. element wise product (done see in gabry elementwise_product() function)
 3. Building pip library for gabry
 4. vectors cross product and norm (NOTE: you can do them by your self as a practice for reminding you see this link [link](https://minireference.com/static/tutorials/linear_algebra_in_4_pages.pdf))
-5. complete the random library khap6_3shwaa (for refrence see the book numerical recipes chapter 7 (page 340))
+5. complete the random library khap6_3shwaa (for refrence see the book numerical recipes chapter 7 (page 340)) {DONE}

 ##### For any notes and suggested please contact me at my email " serrymrss@gmail.com "